Rickrolling: Rickroll against Scientology and early mainstream coverage

 Astley also said in the interview that he was not troubled by the phenomenon, stating that he found it "bizarre" and "weird", since he had not performed much lately, but he found the interest funny.
-The following month, a spokesperson for Astley's record label released a comment which showed that Astley's interest in the phenomenon had faded, as they stated, "I'm sorry, but he's done talking about Rickrolling".
+The following month, a spokesperson for Astley's record label released a comment that stated, "I'm sorry, but he's done talking about Rickrolling".
 Despite this, the meme revived his career, and he continued to be asked about it years later.
-Astley overcame his initial annoyance about rickrolling after speaking with his daughter, who thought it was cool and told Astley that the joke was not about him.
+Astley overcame his initial annoyance about rickrolling after speaking with his daughter, who thought it was cool and told him that the joke was not about him.

+April 2008 peak

 In a 2008 April Fools' joke, YouTube made all links to videos on the site's home page end up on the "Never Gonna Give You Up" music video.
 The coordinators of the prank had contacted Astley's record label, Sony BMG, (Note: "Never Gonna Give You Up" had been published by RCA Records, which later merged with Sony.) which had made its music available on the website two years earlier; according to label executive Sam Gomez, Astley had liked the idea.
-YouTube was one of several websites to independently pull such a prank, along with Sports Illustrated and LiveJournal.
+YouTube was one of several websites to independently pull such a prank that day, along with Sports Illustrated and LiveJournal.
 On that day, the YouTube video received 6.6 million views and 43,000 comments, while the song became the 77th most popular listing on Amazon Music.
-April Fools' Day strongly contributed to the meme's popularity; Google Trends showed that the highest volume of searches about rickrolling occurred that month.
+April Fools' Day strongly contributed to the meme's popularity.

-The following week, the New York Mets baseball team asked fans on the Internet what song they should use for their seventh-inning rally song for the upcoming season.
+The following week, the New York Mets baseball team asked fans on the Internet to choose their seventh-inning rally song for the upcoming season.
 "Never Gonna Give You Up" received five million write-in votes, driven by websites like YouTube and news aggregators Fark and Digg.
 The team considered the online vote hijacked and replaced it with an audience vote of the six most-voted songs during the first game of the season; the audience booed in response to "Never Gonna Give You Up".

-Rickrolling gained further mainstream awareness after this event, with a SurveyUSA poll the same month estimating that at least 18 million US adults had been rickrolled, based on a sample of 959.
+Rickrolling gained further mainstream awareness after the Mets event, with a SurveyUSA poll the same month estimating that at least 18 million US adults had been rickrolled, based on a sample of 959.
+Google Trends showed that the highest volume of searches about rickrolling occurred that month.
 By this time, "Never Gonna Give You Up" became one of the biggest viral videos or memes, with many online creators attempting to outdo other rickrolls.
 As the meme received mainstream media coverage, some people within the online subculture considered it to be the end of rickrolling.
+For example, moot was quoted by FOX News as saying that he was "very surprised" at the prank's use by mainstream websites and that he expected the meme to fade soon.

 A flash mob performed a rickroll at Liverpool Street Station, London, in April 2008.
-Another flash mob performed a rickroll in Baltimore the following month, organised by Facebook user Ryan Goff, which received coverage in the Baltimore Sun.
+Another flash mob performed a rickroll in Baltimore the following month, organised by Facebook user Ryan Goff, which received coverage in The Baltimore Sun.